-As mentioned above, average LNAT results vary from year to year.
+As mentioned above, average LNAT scores vary from year to year.
 Below is a table with LNAT results statistics for the past few years.

-Considering that there are no official score cut off points, LNAT results are generally subjective and exams are assessed by universities holistically.
+What’s considered a good LNAT score changes depending on the average score for the year.
+Considering that there are no official score cut off points, LNAT exam results are assessed by universities holistically.